Victoria Street railway station, New South Wales: Heritage listing

-Victoria Street station is one of the oldest station buildings surviving in the Newcastle area.
-The site was the terminus of the line from Newcastle when it opened in 1857 until extension to the present Maitland railway station one year later.
-It has been adapted to an island platform form for the duplication where most of the stations on the line were rebuilt.
-Because of its age and as a remnant of the early line it is of high significance.
+Victoria Street station is one of the oldest buildings surviving in the Newcastle area.
+The site was the line's terminus from Newcastle when it was opened in 1857 until extension to the present Maitland railway station one year later.
+It has been adapted to an island platform form for duplication, where most of the stations on the line were rebuilt.
+It is highly significant because of its age and as a remnant of the early line.
 The footbridge supports the group.

-Victoria Street railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Victoria Street railway station was listed on the New South Wales State Heritage Register on 2 April 1999, satisfying the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.